Click to navigate:

 From the Metropolitan Council, a collection of tools and resources to aid planners in the 7-county Metro area.
 Includes community profiles, interactive maps, supportive resources, and more.

-To provide community planning support for cities and counties, Terra Soma, a food system consultant based in Minneapolis, is soliciting applications from cities and counties interested in working more closely to create healthy communities.
+To provide community planning support for cities and counties, Terra Soma, a food system consultant based in Minneapolis, is working more closely with cities and counties to create healthy communities.
 Terra Soma is making available, free of charge, in-depth technical assistance to cities and counties for initiatives that will improve health by increasing the availability of and access to healthy food.

 This opportunity will help cities identify and develop approaches to incorporate health into city plans, ordinances, policies, and programs, with emphasis on the city’s upcoming comprehensive plan update:

 - Technical assistance for cities to develop innovative approaches, strategies, and policies that:

 - Technical assistance for community engagement to support community participation in the project steering committee, engagement of constituencies in this work, and other activities.Contact email@example.com to get assistance!

 APA (American Planning Association) Plan4Health Initiative